electron/electron/docs/tutorial/mac-app-store-submission-guide.md

 Apps submitted to the Mac App Store must run under Apple's [App Sandbox][app-sandboxing], and only the MAS build of Electron can run with the App Sandbox.
+The standard darwin build of Electron will fail to launch when run under App Sandbox.

-When signing your app with `electron-osx-sign`, it will automatically add the necessary capacities to your app's entitlements, but if you are using custom entitlements, you must ensure App Sandbox capacity is added:
+When signing the app with `electron-osx-sign`, it will automatically add the necessary entitlements to your app's entitlements, but if you are using custom entitlements, you must ensure App Sandbox capacity is added:

 ```xml